sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Key Management Framework

-It is up to the application to provision SFrame with a mapping of KID values to `base_key` values and the resulting keys and salts.
+The application is responsible for provisioning SFrame with a mapping of KID values to `base_key` values and the resulting keys and salts.
 More importantly, the application specifies which KID values are used for which purposes (e.g., by which senders).
 An application's KID assignment strategy MUST be structured to assure the non-reuse properties discussed in {{header-value-uniqueness}}.

-It is also up to the application to define a rotation schedule for keys.
+The application is also responsible for defining a rotation schedule for keys.
 For example, one application might have an ephemeral group for every call and keep rotating keys when endpoints join or leave the call, while another application could have a persistent group that can be used for multiple calls and simply